Home

 Food service pest pressure needs source finding and follow-up

-Food service pest control must look at drains, equipment legs, wall voids, floor mats, grease buildup, trash handling, delivery areas, dry storage, dish rooms, beverage stations and exterior dumpster zones.
+Food service pest control should look at drains, equipment legs, wall voids, floor mats, grease buildup, trash handling, delivery areas, dry storage, dish rooms, beverage stations and exterior dumpster zones.

 Crack-and-crevice areas, drains, food debris, grease, trash and moisture sources.